 valid for $\bar{\alpha}<0$, leading a slightly different evolution compared to GR, which has $\rho_{\rm str}\propto a^{-2}$ ($\bar{\alpha}=0$).
 Therefore, when compared to $B_+$, we expect to have different dynamics belonging to $A_+$, on the other hand, even the equality in GR is broken due to EMLG contributions, interestingly, $A_+$ CP has $\Omega=\frac{2}{3(1+w)}+\frac{2 \bar{\alpha}(1+3w)}{\gamma(1+3w^2)}\Omega_0$ coordinate and Eq.~\eqref{noncons} gives

 irrespective of the type of the source.
-Source contributes to field equations as the positive curvature and the Friedmann equation stays completely the same as in the GR with its form Eq.~\eqref{eq:friedspati}.
-There arises a new static solution in EMLG, here the source is arbitrary alas interestingly acting as spatial curvature.
-The allowed observational range $\bar{\alpha}\Omega_0=[-0.0223,0]$ along with the negativity condition, we conclude that the critical line is a saddle.\footnote{We now speculate about the curved space dynamics, indeed the observational analysis of EMLG presented in \cite{Akarsu:2019ygx} should be done for spatially curved universes as well to obtain a healthy discussion. }
+The source contributes to field equations as a positive curvature and the Friedmann equation has the same form with Eq.~\eqref{eq:friedspati}.
+There arises a new static solution in EMLG, where the source is arbitrary although interestingly acting as spatial curvature.
+Given the allowed observational range $\bar{\alpha}\Omega_0=[-0.0223,0]$ along with the negativity condition, we conclude that the critical line is a saddle.\footnote{We now speculate about the curved space dynamics, indeed the observational analysis of EMLG presented in \cite{Akarsu:2019ygx} should be done for spatially curved universes as well to obtain a healthy discussion. }